 If necessary, rewind the rope and pull again.
-If the engine does not start after several attempts, refer to TAKING CARE OF UNEXPECTED PROBLEMS from p.
-110.
+If the engine does not start after several attempts, refer to TAKING CARE OF UNEXPECTED PROBLEMS on p.
+124 - 126.

 Exposed moving parts can cause injury.

 - Do not operate the outboard motor without the engine cover. - Use extreme care when installing the engine cover.